ErpNetDocs/tech/modules/applications/mssync/setup.md

 This button **enables** or **disables** the sync job assigned to it.
 Simply toggle the slider button in the respective direction and the process will commence.

 On first-time activation, the system will sync data for the **past two weeks and the upcoming year**.

 Afterwards, synchronization will occur **every 15 minutes**.

 ![picture](pictures/Setup_slider_01_03.png)

 ### Full refresh

-When you click on this button, synchronization for the respective job will refresh manually, reflecting **the last two weeks and the upcoming year**.
+When you click on this button, synchronization for the respective job will refresh on-demand, reflecting the last two weeks and the upcoming year.

 ![picture](pictures/Setup_fullrefresh_01_03.png)